As an Amazon Associate I earn from qualifying purchases.

 Whether you are a buyer or seller, if you think you’ve been scammed then get eBay involved ASAP.
 I hate to say it but eBay often sides with the person who speaks up first and loudest.
 If you go on record immediately that you think you’re being scammed it is often up to the other person to prove that you are not.

 The other thing I always tell people is to trust their gut.
-If you have a pesky buyer who is being demanding about a high-dollar item, just block them.
+If you have a pesky buyer who is demanding or acting a bit crazy about a high-dollar item, just block them.
 The potential profits are worth the stress and potential heartache of being scammed.

 On the other hand, if you’re a buyer and a deal sounds too good to be true, it probably is.
 Trust your gut and make sure you read the entire description and study the pictures!